 We tried both flavours on a walk around our local woods and, whilst the quantity per pouch is a little small for older children (or at least children who have been running around a lot), both flavours are pleasant without having an obvious sugary taste.
 I found Nurture Fruity Water+ to taste much more natural than some of its competitor products and there’s no artificial after-taste.

 I liked the mess-free spout which helps avoid those moments when no matter how many times you tell your kids not to squeeze the juice box because the drink will slop out, you can guarantee it will happen anyway.
 You have to squeeze the Nurture pouch with a bit more force than usual to get the drink to rise to the spout.

 I think Nurture FruityWater+ is an interesting alternative to the usual juice and squash brands but it is not the cheapest option on the market.
 For those parents who are concerned about developing their kids’ immune systems and who are prepared to take a longer view in terms of developing good nutritional habits in their younger children, then the drinks are certainly worth a try.

-NURTURE Fruity Water+ is available in 200ml pouches with a RRP of 99p to £1.49.
-Retailers include: Ocado, Whole Foods Market, and Holland & Barrett.
+NURTURE Fruity Water+ is available in 200ml pouches at 99p to £1.49 from retailers such as Amazon, Ocado, Whole Foods Market, and Holland & Barrett.